DiogoBarrosMartins/ReactToMyVillage/README.md

 - [React](https://reactjs.org/)
 - [React Router](https://reactrouter.com/)
-- [Add any other technologies/libraries used]

 ## Contributions

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/<your_username>/village-simulation-game/issues) if you want to contribute.
+Feel free to check (https://github.com/DiogoBarrosMartins/WebBrowserGame) if you want to contribute on the API!

 ## License